psfree/eos_sdk_emu/README.md

   2. { "savepath": "something" }: (savepath can be empty like { "savepath": "" }), saves will go in the directory specified by savepath, relative to the game's working directory.
 In the example, it could be "game dir"\something\NemirtingasEpicEmu or "game dir"\NemirtingasEpicEmu.
 - { "disable_online_networking": true|false }: it will try to disable all **online** networking, not lan or vpn.
 This prevents games to go on the internet.
 If your game crash and you've set this to true, try to set it to false.
 I use my own solution to override the classic network functions, it can be buggy.
 - { "enable_overlay": true|false}: For **for future use**, it will allow you to have an overlay like the EOS social overlay, invite people to games and receive notifications like achievements unlocked.
 - { "gamename": "DefaultGameName" }: If the gamename is "DefaultGameName" or missing, the emulator will replace it with what the game provides it.
-It is important, don't modify it, you could not be able to load your saves, see Epic_ProductUserId to understand why.
 - { "unlock_dlcs": true|false }: This will try to enable all dlcs/items that the game requests.
 If the game wants more infos on em it might not work.
 (Like unlock_all_dlcs on a steam emu, some need you to provide the appid = name).
 - { "log_level": "OFF|FATAL|ERR|WARN|INFO|DEBUG|TRACE" }: Decides how verbose the emulator will be, for debugging purpose.
 Defaults to OFF